sanishsuwal7/devPortfolio/src/pages/about/index.md

 My experience working for a small startup gave me exposure to the business side of a tech company, while at the same time delivering industry standard results on the production side. **I have lead projects where we collaborated directly with Facebook and Amazon.**

-I’m always happy to pull an espresso shot and make some latte art for a colleague.
-I love to cook, so be on the lookout for the next potluck.
+I’m always happy to pull an **espresso shot** and make some latte art for a colleague. **I love to cook**, so be on the lookout for the next potluck.